threlte logo

 A lot of the components you will find in the package @threlte/extras are abstractions on top of the <T> component.
 These abstractions provide extra functionality like automatically invalidating the frame or providing default values or extra props.

-A common use case for custom abstractions is to create a component that is a fixed entity in your Threlte app which you want to reuse in multiple places.
-As an example, let’s create a component that is made up from multiple <T> components resembling a floor and a cube on top:
+A common use case for custom abstractions is to create a component that is a fixed entity in your Threlte app which you want to reuse in multiple places or which exposes a specific behavior.
+As an example, let’s create a component that is made up from multiple <T> components resembling a tile of some kind:

 Tile.svelte